 Let me tell you a horror story.

 You guys.
-The bride’s parents weren’t at the wedding because they didn’t support the marriage!!!
-And then this poor bride had to announce that in front of everyone.
+The bride’s parents weren’t at the wedding because they didn’t support the marriage!
+This poor bride had to announce that in front of everyone.

 Your photographer should go out of her way to make sure you feel comfortable and confident on the wedding day.
 She should know if your best friend is coming out from Virginia to be at your wedding, she should know if you are missing a finger or if you hate the way your chin looks from a certain angle.
 She should know that your blue eyes are your favorite feature and that your necklace belonged to your great grandma.
 (All of those are true stories from my brides!)